A Society Hungry for Experiences: How Your Brand can WIN Business by Focusing on Experience

-In a 1998 issue of the Harvard Business Review, the article “Welcome to the Experience Economy” was published.
+In a 1998 issue of the Harvard Business Review, an article was published “Welcome to the Experience Economy.”
 The authors outlined the evolution of the Experience Economy and its impact on the progression of economic value.
 While they wrote this over 20 years ago, it is more relevant today than it was then.

-Imagine how today’s reality would fit into any of the other eras—it wouldn’t.
+Imagine how today’s reality would fit into any of the other eras.
+It wouldn’t.
 In the 40s we were just emerging from the Great Depression and entering World War II.
 It is very hard to imagine bounce castle businesses and trampoline parks popping up on every corner in those days.

 THE AMAZON EFFECT

+My 10-year-old son, Charlie, wanted DJ equipment for Christmas.
+So, he took to Amazon researching every kind of DJ equipment.
+He knows I am frugal (aka cheap) so he sorted by price.
+Then, he found several options and dug into the reviews.
+When he came to me to make the ask, he was armed for victory.
 “Dad, I want a Pioneer DDJ-SB3 for Christmas.
 It’s a DJ board.
-It’s only $227 and I read the reviews,” he said.
+It’s only $248 and I read the reviews,” he said.
 “It has a 4.6 star rating with 187 reviews on Amazon and most of the unhappy people just couldn’t ﬁgure out how to use it.”

-Social Proof, a term coined by Robert Cialdini in his 1984 book, Inﬂuence, is also known as informational social inﬂuence.
+Social Proof, a term coined by Robert Cialdini in his 1984 book Inﬂuence, is also known as informational social inﬂuence.
 It describes a psychological and social phenomenon wherein people copy the actions of others in an attempt to undertake behavior in a given situation.